hahiserw/tty-led-matrix/README.md

 ## Features
 - unicode (see the font in console.c for all available glyphs)
 - multiple scrolling windows displayed simultanuously
-- handling of escape sequences (not yet; in progress)
+- handling of escape sequences (in progress)
 - drawing images with base64 (not yet)

 ### TODO